MCQ on Electric Current

 Option c – Coulomb

-(b) a chemical reaction occurs when you touch the handle.
+(b) a chemical reaction occurs on contact

 (a) Discharging